we-make-software/tech/README.md

 A Makefile does not have an extension, so name the file `Makefile`.
 There are a few commands in this Makefile, but I will explain them later when the time comes.

+We need to talk about CPU that is the central processing unit.
+In a server or computer we can have many CPUs maybe they are called cores I don't know.
+Everyone in this world thinks the CPU is the brain but I would say it is not.
+It is more about the loop and the RAM and the next step what we developers make.
+That is the brain and tactic.
+The problem here is what happens if different CPUs read data and need to change it add something or modify that data.
+Then what happens is maybe a crash or multiple same data being added.
+This is something we need to understand as developers.

+Sometimes we can ignore adding a task if it only needs to add data.
+Or maybe we need to add and remove a task.
+As developers, we think about splitting microseconds every second counts.
+We need to have full control over each task.

+But as first layer of connection it’s okay to be slow after each struct function is connected then we have the speed.